eternaldensity/Sandcastle-Builder/README.md

 #### erp-lsf
-- New Favourites Manager Boost (a gentle fave style tool hat works in classic as well as normal)
+- New Favourites Manager Boost (a gentle fave style tool that works in classic as well as normal)
 - Fixed some typos
 - Improved the API

 #### Cloudy the Conqueror
 - Fixes to Chromatic Heresy, Anisoptera and Configuring Faves
 - Added treeishness to Masterpieces and fixed some descriptions

+#### EPSILON
+- Reflect pyric deaths in total dragons lost

 ### 3.64